SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are capable of successfully executing typical selling situations that are based on practice-oriented application examples and exercises.
+Upon completing this course, alumni are capable of successfully executing typical selling situations that are based on practice-oriented application examples and exercises.
 They are familiar with the current design and structure, as well as the methods of sales conversations and know how to apply these.

 Superior module: